nopSolutions/nopCommerce-Docs/en/developer/tutorials/docker.md

     [docker images]
     ```

-    We should see something similar to this:
+    We should see something similar to the following image:

     ![docker_2](_static/docker/docker_2.png)

-    This is a list of all loaded containers, among which we can easily see our container, it is created and ready to go.
+    This is a list of all loaded containers, among which we can easily see our container, it is created and is ready to go.

-3. **Run and test the container.**
+3. **Run and test the container**

     First, let's start the container with the command: